FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Experiments

 \subsection{Shallow Water Equations}

 The 2D shallow water equations couple three conserved fields: water depth $h$ and momentum components $(m_x, m_y)$.
-The key physical constraint is nonnegative depth ($h \geq 0$), and stable rollouts are challenging due to dry regions and strong mass-momentum coupling.
-Qualitative comparisons at the final rollout time ($T = 2$, corresponding to $2\times$ temporal extrapolation) are provided in Figure~\ref{fig:h_evolution} of the appendix.
-FluxNet-LAP closely matches ground truth across all three fields.
-Direct CNN regression exhibits severe high-frequency artifacts, while FNO shows localized distortions.
+These equations are widely used to model geophysical flows such as dam breaks, tsunami propagation, and coastal flooding.
+The key physical constraint is nonnegative depth ($h \geq 0$); negative water depths are physically meaningless and cause catastrophic instability through the velocity computation $\mathbf{v} = \mathbf{m}/h$.

 Figure~\ref{fig:sw_rollout} reports rollout MAE over time.
-FluxNet-LAP maintains the lowest error throughout the rollout horizon, while CNN-AR rapidly accumulates errors and becomes unstable.
+FluxNet-LAP maintains the lowest error throughout the rollout horizon, while ResNet-AR rapidly accumulates errors and becomes unstable.
 FNO-AR shows moderate error growth.
-Notably, projection-based methods achieve constraint satisfaction but at the cost of increased prediction error.
-Additional visualizations are provided in Figures~\ref{fig:mx_evolution}--\ref{fig:my_evolution} of the appendix.
+Visualizations in Figures~\ref{fig:h_evolution}--\ref{fig:my_evolution} of the appendix confirm that FluxNet-LAP closely matches the ground truth across all three fields, while ResNet-AR develops severe artifacts and FNO-AR produces distortions near wetting-drying boundaries, both driven by negative depth predictions that destabilize the learned dynamics.

-Table~\ref{tab:sw_baseline} presents quantitative results at $T=2$.
-FluxNet-LAP achieves the lowest MAE across all fields for both backbones, reducing depth MAE by 67\% compared to the best projection baseline (3.12 vs. 6.74 $\times 10^{-3}$).
+Table~\ref{tab:sw_baseline} presents quantitative results at $T=2$ ($2\times$ temporal extrapolation).
+With the ResNet backbone, FluxNet-LAP reduces depth MAE by 81\% compared to the best projection baseline ($1.75$ vs.\ $9.41 \times 10^{-3}$ for Box+Mass).
 Conservation error reaches machine precision ($\sim 10^{-8}$), orders of magnitude lower than soft-constrained methods.
-Box+Mass projection achieves zero depth violations but incurs large momentum conservation errors due to nonlinear correction, while FluxNet-LAP satisfies all constraints structurally.
-Ablation studies examining the effect of different head combinations, pressure gating, and pushforward training are provided in Table~\ref{tab:sw_ablation} of the appendix.
+Box+Mass projection achieves zero depth violations but incurs large momentum conservation errors ($\sim 10^{1}$) because the nonlinear correction interacts with the coupled multi-field structure, whereas FluxNet-LAP satisfies all constraints structurally without such artifacts.

+To test modularity, we equip an FNO backbone with the LAP head (FluxNet-LAP (FNO) in Table~\ref{tab:sw_baseline}), achieving the overall lowest depth MAE ($1.37 \times 10^{-3}$) and confirming that transport heads integrate with different encoder architectures.
+Ablation studies and sensitivity analysis of $\varepsilon$ are provided in Tables~\ref{tab:sw_ablation}--\ref{tab:epsilon_sensitivity} of the appendix.